PicsArt/cppbind/docs/03_get_started/06_templates.rst

 Templates
 ^^^^^^^^^
-In this section, we cover function and class templates.
+This section covers function and class templates.
-For templates, the user must specify all expected values of template parameters with the ``template`` variable.
+To generate bindings for function and class templates, we specify all expected values of template parameters with the ``template`` variable.
-The value of this variable is a mapping between template parameters and their expected arguments.
+The value of ``template`` variable is a mapping between template parameters and their expected arguments.

 Let's see an example: